Internship Program in Clinical Psychology

 A stepped-approach is used in the resolution of disputes and grievances.
 Interns are encouraged to resolve problems directly with the individual(s) involved if at all possible.
 Interns may seek the advice and guidance of the Internship Director in resolving problems at this level.
 If this procedure is not successful, the intern may ask the Internship Director to intervene.
 In such a case, the Internship Director collects all relevant information from the intern and other parties and consults with other faculty and staff as is appropriate to the specific situation.
 Subsequently, the Director brings the relevant individuals together and presents a plan for resolution of the problem.
 The Director then follows up with the intern and other relevant parties to determine whether a successful resolution of the problem has been achieved.
 If the grievance is such that the intern believes that the complaint cannot be brought to the Internship Director, or if the intern wishes to appeal the Director’s decision, the intern may bring the problem to the Department Chair for resolution.
 Finally, if appropriate redress of the problem cannot be achieved within the Department, the intern may pursue a grievance or appeal procedure to the Dean of the College of Public Health and Health Professions.
 Since interns are not officially enrolled UF graduate students, they are classified as OPS employees for purposes of grievance procedures.

 If you wish to apply for an appointment as a psychology intern, you should complete the AAPI Online which may be accessed at www.appic.org ; click on APPI Online.
-Please specify in your cover letter which track (Neuropsychology, Medical/Health or Child-Pediatric) you are applying for.
+Please specify in your cover letter which Major area of Study (Neuropsychology, Medical/Health or Clinical Child Psychology, Pediatric Psychology) you are applying for.
 Include three letters of recommendation from individuals who are knowledgeable about your clinical training.
 Please upload and attach to your electronic application a work sample of a psychological evaluation report that you personally have written.
 Be sure to protect the confidentiality of patients or clients and their families (i.e., compliant with all federal regulations regarding patient privacy).

-All application materials must be submitted by November 1st to ensure consideration for selection.
+All application materials must be submitted by November 1, 2018 to ensure consideration for selection.
 Personal interviews will be offered to those applicants who have passed an initial review conducted by training faculty.
 Telephone interviews may also be arranged in the event that the applicant cannot personally visit the program.
 Personal interviews are scheduled for three (3) Fridays in January prior to the selection date.
-For January 2013, the Friday interview days will be January 4th, January 11th and January 18th.
+For January 2019, the Friday interview days will be January 4th, January 11th and January 18th.
 Although a personal interview is not required for admission, in nearly all cases it is beneficial and informative for both the Program and the applicant.
-For additional information, please contact Sarah Tyson, 352-273-6155 or via email: firstname.lastname@example.org
+For additional information, please contact Dr. Waxenberg, 352-273-5273 or via email: firstname.lastname@example.org.